-How many vegans are in the world?
-Over the half-century, veganism has been the minority of another minority.
+How many vegans are there in the world?
+Over the half-century, veganism has been the minority of another minority – vegetarianism.
 What does that mean?
 According to a 2015 survey run in America, 3.4 per cent of the population were vegetarian, and just 0.4 per cent were vegan.

 But, things have changed fast since, and according to The Economist, 2019 is the year of the vegan.
-Searching Google for veganism shows an increase of 550 per cent over the last five years.
+A quick Google search for veganism shows an increase of 550 per cent over the last five years.